 - make sure you spend time on tasks that help you grow;

-– delegate tasks to other and monitor them;
+- delegate tasks to others and monitor them;

 - avoid doing things that aren’t useful.